kamesstory/google-maps-scraper/README.md

 🔄 Next steps:

 - Need to update selectors for details panel based on `@item_details.html` structure
-- Implement filtering of bad saved entries
+- Implement filtering of bad saved entries.
+For "Want to Go", this is basically all places that were saved without any notes.
-- Group places by region/country
+- Group places by region/country.
+For travel countries like Italy or Japan, group by country.
+For USA, group by broad region (e.g. SoCal, Bay Area, NYC).
+Otherwise, fallback to a general group called "Liked".
-- Create new lists in Google Maps
+- Create new lists in Google Maps.
+New lists should be
 - Add places to their respective lists

 ## Setup